hyungccho/backbone_material/w8d2/chatapp_project.md

 **You will use the [node-static library][node-static] to serve static files.**

 Node has a very powerful http module which can be used to respond to http requests.
-For todays project we'll be sending back the contents of some static files.
+For today's project we'll be sending back the contents of some static files.
 One great node module for serving static files is `node-static`.
 The code below will serve up the files in the `public` directory.